prasadrenukdas/wawa-jr/README.md

 debug or release.

 #### Debug
-Android does not automatically create a JavaScript bundle, so this step must be done manually.
+Android does not automatically create a JavaScript bundle for debug, so you must have your development server running to serve the bundle (`react-native start `).

-First, set whatever environment variables you need to do the build.

-Run `yarn bundle:android` in order to create the bundle at `android/app/src/main/assets/index.android.bundle`.

-Now you should be able to build using the normal Android process.

 ```sh
 cd android